Nainik2509/Vuexy-React-Next-Js/docs/guide/components/mui/timeline-dot.md

 TimelineDot component is slightly modified to make it more beautiful and useable.
 Let's have a glance.

 ::: tip Note
-We have only mentioned the extended props here you can still use the default MUI TimelineDot props.
+We have only mentioned the extended props here but you can still use the default MUI TimelineDot props.
 :::

 ## Timeline Dot Skins